kb-dk/repository-mirror/README.md

 * SKS_tei
 * trykkefrihedsskrifter

 Propose that you create a directory /home/text-service/ and checkout whatever texts you need there.
-The directory were the texts are living should be read- and writable for the user running the tomcat.
+The directory where the texts are living should be read- and writable for the user running the tomcat, who is named __tomcat__.

 We also have the